 There are a number of risk factors that can cause damage to antique furniture, and collectors need to know about them so they can take the necessary precautions to help them avoid the damage these factors can bring to their collections.
-One of these includes fluctuations in relative humidity, which means that antique furniture is constantly exposed to changes in weather and temperatures.
+One of these includes fluctuations in relative humidity in the hall, which means that antique furniture is constantly exposed to changes in weather and temperatures.
 This can be dangerous for antique furniture because the constant expansion and shrinking of antique furniture as a result of temperature changes can cause cracking and splitting.
 To prevent such damage, collectors can use a humidifier or they should try to maintain a constant room temperature where they place their collections.

 Another factor is sunlight exposure, which can significantly alter the color of the finish of antique furniture.
-Collectors can prevent such damage by removing their antique furniture from places where there is direct sunlight or by using UV filters on their windows.
+Collectors can prevent such damage by removing their antique furniture from a spot in the hall where there is direct sunlight or by using UV filters on their windows.
 Another factor that can cause damage to antique furniture is insect infestation, which includes termites.
 To remedy this problem, collectors need to get outside help, as the only effective solution to this is fumigation.
 Other factors include the way antiques are handled, the kind of cleaning material and chemical used and on the foreign material that may stain antique furniture such as from liquids.